Labyrinth of Evil: Star Wars: Clone Wars

 In 2005 Labyrinth of Evil was loosely adapted into the third season of Star Wars: Clone Wars, which also sought to portray the events immediately preceding Revenge of the Sith.
 The series followed the basic storyline featured in a draft of the novel, but departed from the details to portray a more exciting story for television.
-Among the changes were a more drawn-out sequence of Coruscant being attacked by droid starfights, and a newly-added story featuring Obi-Wan Kenobi and Anakin Skywalker on the planet Nelvaan, something only briefly mentioned in the final chapters of Labyrinth of Evil.
+Among the changes were a more drawn-out sequence of Coruscant being attacked by droid starfighters, and a newly added story featuring Obi-Wan Kenobi and Anakin Skywalker on the planet Nelvaan, something only briefly mentioned in the final chapters of Labyrinth of Evil.
 In Clone Wars, the two investigate a possible base for Grievous on Nelvaan, but in the novel they pursue Count Dooku on Tythe, with Dooku only briefly pausing at Nelvaan when escaping to Coruscant.
 The Star Wars reference book The New Essential Chronology (2005) retconned this by stating that the Nelvaan events occurred before Tythe, with the final scene of Obi-Wan and Anakin getting the message from Mace Windu on the cruiser taking place after Tythe.
 Clone Wars also added two new Jedi characters to defend Chancellor Palpatine, named Roron Corobb and Foul Moudama.
 As a result, those two characters were also added to Labyrinth of Evil before its publication.